 To find out if dairy is affecting your skin’s health, try eliminating all foods in your diet containing dairy for a month.
 Watching how your skin reacts to this diet change will give you a good indication of your skin’s reaction to dairy.
 Other dietary changes to aid in the process of rebalancing hormones include maintaining a low sugar and low inflammatory diet.

-For breakouts caused by dairy, an over the counter spot treatment with Benzoyl Peroxide or Salicylic Acid can help treat acne.
-Neutrogena’s On-the-Spot Acne Treatment is a great, affordable option.
+For breakouts caused by dairy, a spot treatment with Benzoyl Peroxide or Salicylic Acid can help treat acne.
+Dr. Zenovia's 5% Benzoyl Peroxide Spot Treatment is clinically-formulated to specifically target and clear stubborn blemishes.
 If you wish to wear makeup, make sure the products you use are non-comedogenic.

-Dairy is only a potential cause of hormonal acne and should be further discussed with a dietician and/or a board-certified dermatologist.
+Dairy is only a potential cause of hormonal acne and should be further discussed with a dietician or a board-certified dermatologist.